chef-boneyard/chef-rfc/rfc1-in_parallel.md

 ### Declaring Parallel Safety

 In order to run inside an `in_parallel` block, a resource must declare that it is parallel safe.
-To do this, it should override the `parallel_safe` method and return `true`.
-If the `parallel_safe` method is missing or returns `false`, the recipe will fail to compile.
+To do this, it should override the `parallel_safe?` method and return `true`.
+If the `parallel_safe?` method is missing or returns `false`, the recipe will fail to compile.

 ### Notifications